-If you’re tired of using smelly vinegar and messy food coloring on your Easter eggs, you’re not alone.
+Looking for a dye-free way to color your Easter eggs this year?
 We’ve combed the web to find genius non-smelly (aka no vinegar) Easter egg coloring ideas, and we found a bunch of unique ways to decorate.
-Using everything from tissue paper to watercolors.
+Using everything from tissue paper to tempera paint.
 Some are still messy (these are kids we’re dealing with, after all), and some are more like Easter crafts—and they’re all super fun.
-Keep reading to get inspired.
+Scroll down to get inspired.